micahgodbolt/fluent-ui-react-staging/specs/ComponentDesignGuidance.md

 Data and state should always follow the lifetime of the component that owns it.
 When that component is no longer needed, the state should be garbage collected, event handlers should be removed, and xhr requires spawned in that context should be cancelled.

-There are cases where everything should share a common instance of a store; Persona presence is a great example.
-We have solutions that enable the code within a component scope to access shared stores.
-See store usage section below.
+There are exceptional cases where everything should share a common instance of a store; Persona presence is a great example.

 ## Use const values global to a file, rather than as static members